-- Attend Welcome and Student Scholar Orientation on Tuesday, May 31, at TBD.
+- Attend Welcome and Student Scholar Orientation Tuesday, May 28 (time TBD)

-- Attend a minimum of 20 hours of conference sessions, including a Pre-Conference institute on Tuesday, May 31
+- Attend a minimum of 20 hours of conference sessions, including a Pre-Conference Institute on Tuesday, May 28

-- Submit 500 word (minimum) reflection of NCORE experience—due Friday, July 1.
+- Submit 500 word (minimum) reflection of NCORE experience

-Each student scholar will be required to choose and present one of the following three formats at the NCORE 2022 conference in Portland, Oregon.
+Each student scholar will be required to choose and present one of the following three formats during NCORE 2024.
 If you select either the Poster Session or Concurrent Workshop presentation and your proposal is not selected, you will be asked to present the Conversation Starter Pecha Kucha Session.

 1. POSTER SESSION

 To meet the requirements for this program choice, prospective student scholars must meet the call for poster sessions submission deadline and be selected for presentation.
-Poster sessions are programmed to be presented on Thursday, June 2 during the conference in Portland.
+Poster sessions will be presented Thursday, June May 30.

 2. CONVERSATION STARTER